-World War I draft board registers from the Department of Administrative Services.
-Division Archives and Records Service, Series 2229, are similar lists to those in this series collected for the same purpose.
+World War I draft board registers from the Department of Administrative Services (Utah).
+Division of Archives and Records Service, Series 2229, are similar lists to those in this series collected for the same purpose.

-World War I service records from the Department of Administrative Services.
-Division Archives and Records Service, Series 2793, contains military service data on some of the same personnel.
+World War I service records from the Department of Administrative Services (Utah).
+Division of Archives and Records Service, Series 2793, contains military service data on some of the same personnel.

 Adjutant General's records from the National Guard, Series 6308, provides more information on the administrative role of the National Guard in the war and historical data on units which were activated during World War I, the same units mentioned here.

-Utah in the world war / Nobel Warrum from the Councils of Defense, Series 10325, is the volume published from some of the information compiled here.
+Utah in the World War / Noble Warrum from the Councils of Defense, Series 10325, is the volume published from some of the information compiled here.